betaflight/betaflight.com/docs/development/API/Dshot.md

 | 0x0C | Debug value 3           |
 | 0x0E | State/Event             |

 Which of those types are actually transmitted depends on the firmware and the ESCs capability.
-Temperature is supported on basically all of them since most MCUs have an internal temperature sensor anywa.
-BLHeli_32 and AM32 also support voltage and current
+Temperature is supported on basically all of them since most MCUs have an internal temperature sensor.
+BLHeli_32 and AM32 also support voltage and current.

 Debug values can be anything the developers want it to be and allow for easy run time debugging.